sefaapinar/MSSQL_Advanced-Queries/README.md

-# sefaapinar-SQLAdvanced_Project_Query
+# SQLAdvencedLanguage_Queries
  Query studies and training with Advanced SQL Server 2016